-- Be kind and respectful to others: you have a vital role to play in modelling positive relationships.
+- 1. Be kind and respectful to others: you have a vital role to play in modelling positive relationships.
 Your child is always watching you and learning from you.
-It's important to talk kindly about other people and support your child to be kind and respectful to others, challenge behaviour that is hurtful or offensive and show your child that you reach out to others who may be seen as 'different', lonely or isolated. - Recognise and stand up to injustice: Help your child to understand that throughout history people have not always been treated with kindness and respect.
+It's important to talk kindly about other people and support your child to be kind and respectful to others, challenge behaviour that is hurtful or offensive and show your child that you reach out to others who may be seen as 'different', lonely or isolated. - 2.
+Recognise and stand up to injustice: help your child to understand that throughout history people have not always been treated with kindness and respect.
 Support your child (in an age appropriate way) to understand prejudice and inequality.
 There are many good books and resources available on these issues.
 Make these discussions part of your everyday life.
 Talk about how they would respond if they were targeted in this way or witnessed behaviour or language that targeted difference and what actions they could take.
 Be clear that it is never okay for a child to experience prejudice. - 3.
 Understand true friendship: you can teach your child the qualities of a true friendship such as kindness, respect, boundaries, laughter, forgiveness, and trust.
 This will help your child recognise if others are being unkind or manipulative towards them.
 Encourage your child to be open to friendship rather than insisting on one best friend.
-Experience shows you can be vulnerable if they decide not to be your friend anymore! - Grow in confidence: we all have times when we feel shy and self-conscious.
+Experience shows you can be vulnerable if they decide not to be your friend anymore! - 4.
+Grow in confidence: we all have times when we feel shy and self-conscious.
 Some children are naturally more confident than others, others are quieter, and are happy with their own company or the company of a small group of friends.
-If your child is unhappy and wants help to grow in confidence then talk to the school to see what support they can give (e.g. a buddy or peer mentor system) and consider activities and groups outside of school that might help your child grow in confidence (e.g. sports, Scouts and Girl Guides, arts and drama, martial arts, volunteering). - The strategy of the strategy o be times, particularly as your child grows older, where they do not always tell you what is on their mind.
+If your child is unhappy and wants help to grow in confidence then talk to the school to see what support they can give (e.g. a buddy or peer mentor system) and consider activities and groups outside of school that might help your child grow in confidence (e.g. sports, Scouts and Girl Guides, arts and drama, martial arts, volunteering). - Role play together how to handle difficult situations: it is likely that your child will experience name calling, will get into arguments and may even be involved in physical fights.
+Role play together the different options you have in these situations, what you could say or do, and who; else could help.

+Make sure your child knows who else can help: there may be times, particularly as your child grows older, where they do not always tell you what is on their mind.
 This could be because they are worried about how you might react, or they do not want to upset or worry you.
 Help them think about other people in their lives who they can talk to.
 This could be a friend, a family member, a teacher at school or another adult they know and trust.
 You can find details of more organisations who can help children and families below.